UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 section "Using the Game Engine API - Application Programming Interface").
 The API ranges from tasks that could be performed with logic bricks, such as to change a property in a sensor or to completely remove an object from the game, all the way to functionality not available otherwise, such as playing videos and network connection.

-.. note:: **We Never Forget the First Patch**

-   The ability to directly end an object from Python was introduced in Blender 2.47.
-This is a good example of how convenient script methods can be.
-   And here comes a bit of history . . . back in August 2008, the project we were working on, OceanViz, required a huge amount of objects to dynamically pop up and die.
-The game engine simulation had critical performance issues, and optimization was not a luxury there.
-At that point, we had reduced ending objects by having a simple Property sensor that would trigger an Edit Object **** EndObject actuator.
-So far, so good.
-   However, one extra sensor running every frame for every single object in the scene was costing us some performance we could use elsewhere.
-(We are talking about hundreds of objects here.)
-   When blaming our software didn't help (it may eventually), it was time to get our hands dirty.
-After some hard work and some online help, we had our first patched version of the game engine working right in front of us.
-We didn't need those multiple sensors anymore because a simple **myobjects.endObject()** was doing the job now.
-(Where is the champagne?)
-   To be allowed to extend our own version of UPBGE/Blender in that way was cool.
-To submit the patch and have it implemented in the core of UPBGE/Blender was memorable.

 There are a few reasons for not having all the methods accessible through logic bricks.
 First, a graphic interface is very limited for complex coding.
 You may end up with a slow system that is far from optimized.
 Second, having methods independent from the interface allows it to be expanded more easily